berttejeda/ansible-taskrunner/README.md

   - Accomplishes the same as the above, but in more uniform manner
   - Support for custom command-line parameters/flags
   - Embedded dynamic inventory
-  - Embedded make-style shell functions
+  - Embedded shell shell functions

 Advantages to this approach:
 - Easier to manage